jsenellart/papers/WordTranslationWithoutParallelData/README.md

 ### Extracting source-target pairs
 * Fast nearest neighbors is implemented using Facebook FAISS library [Johnson 2017] - using python binding
 * To calculate Cross-Domain Similarity Local Scaling (CSLS) - as defined in section 2.3 - the value \( r_S(y_t) \) is pre-calculated for the full target-dictionary.
-The results of FAISS `search` are rescored using the CSLS metrics
+The results of FAISS `search` are rescored using the CSLS metrics.
+For simplicity, I am using -CSLS value so that minimal value is the better
 * !!note!! - I only implemented one-way CSLS.
 In 3.4, it is also mentioned that the mutual nearest neighbor are also considered to restrict the list of candidates.

 ### Evaluation